Your comments here

-Definition: seeing the ball, the grass, and the flash of the swing, all at once in the moment of the swing.
+Gestalt golf is the practice of seeing the ball and the grass, all at once in the moment of the swing.

-Instead of just keeping your eyes on the ball, you allow your eyes to see the foreground, the background, and
+Instead of just keeping your eyes on the ball, you allow your eyes to see the foreground and the background.

 of vision, you see the tee jump.
 Then you see just the grass.

-Nothing in golf is harder than focusing on the ball.
+Nothing in golf is harder than focusing on the ball, nor more important.

-You look up in the middle of your swing and then your eyes are not telling your arms where the
+If you look up in the middle of your swing, your eyes are not telling your arms where the

 ball is.
 Being a nanometer off target sends your ball into the woods.

 In psychology, Gestalt is about seeing the background as well as the foreground.
 In Gestalt golf,

 you keep your eye on the ground as well as on the ball.

 Awareness in Gestalt golf includes the miniature differences in the ground surrounding the ball.